jordan-public/truzt-arkanum/README.md

 ## Abstract

+truZt arKanum is a Secretly Programmable money protocol.
+It allows for private fund transfers with plausible deniability, executable at a pre-determined time in the future, controlled by multiple signers and pre-programmed on-chain conditions.
+It also allows the participants to reveal their transactions if they want to, in order to cater to defense against accusations of wrongdoing or breach of agreement.

 ## Introduction

 Generally blockchains protect against data corruptibility via consensus.
 This naturally entails visibility of all data.
 Yet,